tanay0505/PRODIGY_CS_04/README.md

 **Important:-**
 <br>
-Use this keylogger responsibly and ethically.
-Obtain explicit consent from any user whose keystrokes you intend to log.
-Unauthorized use is illegal and unethical.
+-Use this keylogger responsibly and ethically.
+-Obtain explicit consent from any user whose keystrokes you intend to log.
+-Unauthorized use is illegal and unethical.
 <br>
-It's important to note that creating and using keyloggers can be illegal in some jurisdictions and can be considered a violation of privacy.
-This code is intended for educational purposes only.
+-It's important to note that creating and using keyloggers can be illegal in some jurisdictions and can be considered a violation of privacy.
+-This code is intended for educational purposes only.